chrisjsewell/ipypublish/README.md

 1. Create a notebook with some content!
 2. optionally create a .bib file and logo image
 3. Adjust the notebook and cell metadata.
-4. Clone the ipypublish [GitHub repository](https://github.com/chrisjsewell/ipypublish) and run the run_nbconvert.sh script for either the specific notebook, or a folder containing multiple notebooks.
+4. Clone the ipypublish [GitHub repository](https://github.com/chrisjsewell/ipypublish) and run the nbpublish.py script for either the specific notebook, or a folder containing multiple notebooks.
 5. A converted folder will be created, into which final .tex .pdf and _viewpdf.html files will be output, named by the notebook or folder input

 The default latex template outputs all markdown cells (unless tagged latex_ignore), and then only code and output cells with [latex metadata tags](#latex-metadata-tags).
-See [Example.ipynb](https://github.com/chrisjsewell/ipypublish/blob/master/notebooks/Example.ipynb) and [Example.pdf](https://github.com/chrisjsewell/ipypublish/blob/master/converted/Example.pdf) for an example of the potential input and output.
+See [Example.ipynb](https://github.com/chrisjsewell/ipypublish/blob/master/example/notebooks/Example.ipynb) and [Example.pdf](https://github.com/chrisjsewell/ipypublish/blob/master/converted/Example.pdf) for an example of the potential input and output.

 ## Setting up the environment